mozilla-metrics/bagheera/README.md

 Here's a quick rundown of HTTP return codes that Bagheera could send back (this isn't comprehensive but rather the most common ones):

+* 201 Created - returned if everything was submitted successfully and the mapname.post.reponse property in bagheera.properties is set to true
-* 204 No Content - returned if everything was submitted successfully
+* 204 No Content - returned if everything was submitted successfully and the mapname.post.response property in bagheera.properties is set to false (default)
 * 406 Not Acceptable - returned if the POST failed validation in some manner

 ### Hazelcast HBaseMapStore Configuration ###